wuvt/impala/README.md

     - Support for reporting holdings/holding groups as bad
     - Support for adding non-digital holdings
     - Support for editing non-digital holdings
-- uwsgi file
-- Containerize
+- Add a background deduplicator service